Key takeaways

 The Reality

 The truth here leans on the side of moderation.
-Coffee can stimulate gastric acid, which helps digestion.
-A 2017 study in the Journal of Food Science suggests coffee may have prebiotic-like effects, enhancing gut flora.
+Coffee can stimulate gastric acid and motility, which may help digestion for some people, but it can also worsen reflux or stomach symptoms in those who are sensitive.
+A 2017 study in the Journal of Food Science suggests coffee may have prebiotic-like effects, but this early research is not enough to establish a meaningful gut-health benefit.
 However, the study also notes that these effects are not fully understood and more research is needed.
-But again, moderation is key; excessive intake could irritate the stomach lining.
+But again, moderation is key, because excessive intake may aggravate reflux, dyspepsia, or other stomach symptoms in some people, depending on individual sensitivity.

 What's Actually True

 The overarching message?
-Coffee, when consumed in moderation, offers some benefits for memory, mood, and gut health.
-An occasional cup post-study session could aid memory, a morning brew might boost your mood, and your gut flora may even thank you.
+Coffee, when consumed in moderation, may offer some benefits for alertness and mood, and it may have possible gut-related effects that are still being studied.
+An occasional cup after a study session could support alertness and attention, and may have limited, uncertain effects on memory in some cases, a morning brew might boost your mood, and your gut flora may be affected in ways that are still being studied.
 But remember, too much caffeine flips benefits into drawbacks.
 Pay attention to how your body responds.

 ✏️ Editor's take · John